mufernando/gvcf2bed/README.rst

 ~~~

 -  Use ``cyvcf2`` by default in tool.
 This results in a speed-up of
    approximately 8-10x.
-Exisitng API has not changed, and will still
+Existing API has not changed, and will still
    work with ``pyvcf``.
 -  Add separate filter for non-variants, as GQ scores may have a
    different distribution on non-variant records than on variant